shubham-hadawle/Deep-Learning-Mnist-DataSet/README.md

-#PYTHON AND DEEP LEARNING
+# PYTHON AND DEEP LEARNING
-I made this project during the 7 Days Bootcamp.
+<br>I made this project during a 7 Days Bootcamp.
 <br>I got to have hands on experience on:
 <li>Python
 <li>Tensorflow